DecisionsDev/decisions-on-spark/simple-loan-validation-spark-runner/README.md

 ## Run in a cluster
 Rule based automation works in a cluster with the same integration pattern and code.
 Only differences of the application are about:
-- the access to the datasets, as they are accessed by the driver and executors running on different machines and local file systems,
+- the access to the datasets, as the Spark driver and executors run on different machines and local file systems.
+In consequence data have to be stored in hdfs or other shared persistence.
 - the packaging, as Spark jars are not needed in the uber jar but already deployed in the cluster.

 The target/simpleloanvalidationsparkrunner-1.0-SNAPSHOT-withodmrt.jar contains required classes to submit a Spark job.